-How to install a software program
+How to install software

-Many software programs, games, and utilities have an AutoPlay feature that will automatically start the setup screen for the software program when the CD is placed in the computer.
-If your program, game, or utility contains this feature, run the installation through the screen that appears after inserting the disc.
+Many software titles (like the Microsoft Office suite), games, and utilities have an AutoPlay feature.
+This feature automatically starts a setup screen for the software when the CD (compact disc) or DVD (digital versatile disc) is inserted.
+If your program contains this feature, follow the steps that appear after inserting the disc into the computer.

 - Open My Computer.

 - In the My Computer window, open the drive containing the installation files.
 For example, if the files are on the CD-ROM (compact disc read-only memory) drive, open the D: drive or letter of your CD-ROM drive.

 - In the drive containing your files, locate either the executable setup (e.g., "setup.exe") or the install file.
 Double-clicking this file starts the installation process.
 If there are multiple setup or install files, locate the executable file or double-click each setup or install file until you find the file that starts the installation.

 Often, the icons associated with the installation files have the same name.